afrooz33/decentralized-freelancing/README.md

-Here is the complete README file based on your requirements:

----

 # 🌐 Decentralized Freelancing Platform (Ethereum & Polygon)

 This decentralized freelancing platform is deployed on **Ethereum** and **Polygon** blockchains, providing secure and efficient transactions between clients and freelancers.